 If you bring your family to Finland, the Finnish Immigration Service requires that the family-related documents you attach to the residence permit application are legalized (e.g. marriage certificate and birth certificate).

-If your spouse and children come with you, and should you choose to register with the Finnish Digital Agency, you will also need the legalized marriage and children’s’ birth certificates at the Local Register Office (Maistraatti) in Finland if you decide to register with the office.
+If your spouse and children come with you, and should you choose to register with the Finnish Digital Agency, you will also need to bring your legalized marriage and children’s birth certificates with you.

 A booklet on Apostille Certificate: ABCs of Apostilles - How to ensure that your public documents will be recognized abroad.
-Although the booklet states that the apostille can be issued in one day, some of our alumni have said that the process in total took a long time for them.
-So be prepared for the possibility of the process taking longer than expected.
+Although the booklet states that the apostille can be issued in one day, some of our alumni have said that the total process took a long time for them, so please be prepared for the possibility of the process taking longer than expected.

 Schools and Day-care for Your Children

-Grantees with school-aged children may place them in local Finnish or Swedish speaking public schools, or in public or private English or other foreign language schools.
-Please note that whereas the public schools run by the municipalities do not charge fees, private foreign language schools may charge tuition.
+Grantees with school-aged children may place them in local Finnish or Swedish-speaking public schools, or in public or private English or other foreign language schools.
+Please note that while the public schools run by the municipalities do not charge fees, private foreign language schools may charge tuition.

-Grantees that will spend the full academic year in Finland should not be afraid of placing their children in Finnish or Swedish schools.
-Children learn the language surprisingly fast, and by the end of the school year most Fulbrighters' children have become fluent.
+Grantees that will spend the full academic year in Finland should not be afraid of placing their children in the Finnish or Swedish-speaking public schools.
+Children tend to learn languages surprisingly quickly, and upon many occasions, the children of Fulbrighters have become fluent.
 Attending the local school is also a good way for your children to make friends with Finnish children living in the same area.

 I strongly support the suggestion made by a Fulbright spouse to enroll school age children in a Finnish school.
 Any initial difficulties in mastering the language are more than compensated by the opportunity to be immersed in and share the Finnish culture and to get to know the people.
 It would be very easy to isolate oneself in work and the home.
 Having my children in Finnish environments provided the incentive to get to know people outside of the university and to get involved in other activities.
 This incentive gave the whole family the opportunity to experience Finnish life and truly enriched our time spent here.